OUR THIRD BOOK IS AT PRESS! THE FIRST EDITION COMES OUT IN SEPTEMBER!

 “The Elements: a love letter to all things everywhere helps humanize science, at a deep level, and at a really important time” – K. Berger

 “Hannah Burr has mapped out, in color and language, the appearance of the elements in the mundane stuff of our lives.
-The effect is both scientifically precise and spiritually generous; people of any religious persuasion (or none) should enjoy this study of interconnectedness.“
+Enjoy this study of interconnectedness.“

 – L. Thomas